 You might notice that the amount in Box 1a of 1099-K is larger than the total amount you actually got paid.
 This is not an error.
 The figure on the form reflects the total amount your customers paid, including the Lyft commission.
 Don’t worry, generally you can deduct Lyft fees from your income as a business expense.

 Please refer to your Lyft Annual Summary for details about your earnings, online miles, and business related expenses which may be deductible.
 The ability to deduct business related expenses may vary based on how you set up your business.
 Online miles are the sum of all miles:

 - Driven while you waited for a ride

 How and where to report your Lyft income

 As a business owner, you’ll calculate your ridesharing earnings on Schedule C, Profit or Loss from Business.
 If you are using TurboTax Self-Employed, check out How do I enter my Lyft tax information? for step-by-step instructions.

 The Lyft Annual Summary sheet also reports your Online Miles, which might only be a portion of your business miles.
-The example below shows how you’ll enter your total business mileage on line 44a of Schedule C. These miles are the starting point for calculating your “car or truck expenses,” which you will report on line 9 of Schedule C.
+You’ll enter your total business mileage on Schedule C. These miles are the starting point for calculating your “car or truck expenses,” which you will report on Schedule C.

 You’ll use Schedule C to deduct all your business expenses and calculate your business profit.
 You’ll then report your business profit to the IRS in two places: